Sustainability is not a megatrend

 But (almost) nobody on your target audience actually reads them or understands them.
 They are just boring facts.
 People’s time is so limited.
 A person living in a city faces 5 000 advertisement stimulus in a day, according The Yankelovich Center study (2007).
 And that was 2007.
 Now it’s estimated to be over 10 000 stimulus a day!

 So we consciously and unconsciously use our time only on information, ideas and thoughts that in the first nanoseconds feel that they can be meaningful to us: 95 % of the purchasing decisions are subconscious, 90 % emotional (according to Harvard University research done by Gerald Zaltman).

 We need the facts (the certificates, the reports, etc.), but they are basically only needed to support the decision after the emotional choice has (most often) already been made.
 So to get people to care, it’s all about making them experience and feel.

 This blog post has been so filled with facts, that I want to add here some links to excellent examples of making sustainability a meaningful experience and a story:

 Sustainability is not a megatrend.
 If it’s meaningful to you and business, you can still make it as a huge competitive advantage.

-CEO of Framme
+Founder of Framme